 The trilogy was written from December 2001 to March 2002.
 The first book was published in April and the second one in June 2002.
 Actually, I had no idea that I’ll be writing a trilogy.
 Right after submitting Kȕng äng Txt i My CȕPdö (“,) that was the only time I thought of a “what if” situation which turned out to be the story of Can I Use My Love Line?
 And while writing the second novel, I thought another “what if” situation and decided to create a back and future stories to unify them all.
 Thus I wrote I’m Greg, Short For Gregarious.

 Reading this will bring back memories of Nokia 5110 and Who Wants To Be a Millionaire?
 It also brought out a part of my character.
 Laugh and cry as you read along.
-So go and download your FREE copy or read it online.
+So go and download your FREE copy.
 Thank you very much.